Anti-Hindu sentiment

+Anti-Hindu sentiment, sometimes also referred to as Hinduphobia, is the fear of, hostility towards, or negative perceptions pertaining to the practitioners or religion of Hinduism.
+It exists in many contexts in many countries, often due to historical conflict.
+There is also scholarly debate on what constitutes Hinduphobia in the Western World.

-Definitions
+Definitions of Hinduphobia

+Historical

+In the late 19th and early 20th century, the word Hinduphobia was used more generally to refer to prejudice against Indians, regardless of religion.
+This reflected an earlier usage of the word Hindu, which referred to everyone from India.
+Sudhindra Bose, president of the Hindustan Association of America, used the word Hinduphobia as the title of an 1914 essay in The Cosmopolitan Student in this sense.
+The Hindustan Association of America clarified in a 1915 pamphlet that "Hindus unified peoples of India not as Hindus, Mohammadans and Christians; [...] sons and daughters of India but not as Brahman [sic], sudra, and untouchables."

+Contemporary

-Scholar Jeffery D. Long defines the term "Hinduphobia" as an irrational aversion of Hindus or Hinduism.
+Hinduphobia in the sense of prejudice against Hindus in terms of their religion was coined by activist Rajiv Malhotra.
+Scholar Jeffery D. Long defined the term as an irrational aversion of Hindus or Hinduism.
 Vamsee Juluri, a Professor of Media Studies at the University of San Francisco agrees.

-Other academics are unsure of the existence of "Hinduphobia" in the west.
-Brian Collins found the tropes of Hinduphobia to be a popular weapon employed by the affluent Hindu diaspora in stifling critical academic discourses on Hinduism — parallels with Kansas creationists were drawn.
-Scholars affiliated to South Asia Scholar Activist Collective (SASAC) reject "Hinduphobia" as an ahistorical and inappropriate neologism employed by the Hindu Right in order to suppress academic inquiry into topics concerned with Hinduism, Hindutva, caste, and Indian State.
-While racist and anti-Hindu prejudices have been indeed observed, in their view, Hindus have not faced any entrenched systematic oppression in India or United States.
+Sophie-Jung H. Kim said that the definition of Hinduphobia as presented by some Hindu activist groups "evolve depending on the evidence that the members of these groups discover."

 Examples of anti-Hindu sentiments

 According to the religious dialogue activist P. N. Benjamin, some Christian evangelists denigrate Hindu gods and consider Hindu rituals barbaric, and such attitudes have caused tensions between religious communities.

-Akbaruddin Owaisi, a leader of the All India Majlis-e-Ittehadul Muslimeen party in Hyderabad, has been charged several times for hate speeches denigrating Hindu gods and inciting violence against Hindus.

-A Muslim preacher apologised for insulting Hinduism in 2014, after an uproar.

-Hindus have historically been, and continue to be, considered Kafirs by Muslims and Heathen, Satanic or Demonic by some Christians.
+Hindus have historically been, and continue to be, considered Kafirs (infidels) by some Muslims and Heathen, Satanic or Demonic by some Christians.

 Asia

 Afghanistan

+Religious persecution, discrimination of Hindus has caused Afghanistan's Hindu population to dwindle.
+Sikhs and Hindus are continuing to flee from Afghanistan as of July 2020.

-The extremist Taliban regime in Afghanistan, which enforced strict sharia (Islamic law), announced plans to require all Hindus (and Sikhs) to wear identifying badges in public in May 2001, part of the Taliban's campaign to segregate and repress "un-Islamic and idolatrous segments" of Afghan society.
+The Taliban government in Afghanistan, which enforced strict sharia (Islamic law), announced plans to require all Hindus (and Sikhs) to wear identifying badges in public in May 2001 as part of the Taliban's campaign to segregate and repress non-Muslim parts of Afghan society.
 At the time, about 500 Hindus and 2,000 Sikhs remained in Afghanistan.

-The anti-Hindu decree was seen as being reminiscent of the Nazi law which required all Jews to wear identifying yellow badges.
+The anti-Hindu decree was seen by many as being reminiscent of the Nazi law which required all Jews to wear identifying yellow badges.
 The order prompted international outrage, and it was denounced by the Indian and U.S. governments, as well as by Abraham Foxman of the ADL.
 Following international pressure, the Taliban regime dropped the badge plans in June 2001.

-Religious persecution, discrimination and forced conversion of Hindus has caused Afghanistan's Hindu population to dwindle.

-Sikhs and Hindus are continuing to flee from Afghanistan as of July 2020.